Student Health & Success

 – Metea Valley High School Student

-The SMILE Project is a new IPSD204 program for the 2020-21 school year that IPEF is pleased to support.
+IPEF is pleased to support IPSD 204’s SMILE program.
 SMILE stands for Students, Mentors, Internships with Local Employers .
 The program gives high school sophomores and juniors from underserved families summer internships with local businesses and non-profits.
 The internships give these students opportunities to realize their potential, develop a work ethic, and make positive choices for their futures.

 SMILE Project was pioneered by DuPage Unitarian Universalist Church, which recruits the participating businesses and helps administer the program.
 SMILE is a model collaboration between familes, school and community in which everyone benefits.
 IPEF Board Member Kim White mentored a student as a SMILE sponsor and observed,”You have a young mind who’s ready to take in everything.
 They’re learning so much: how to treat people; hands-on, real-world experience; how to be a team player; the importance of showing up on time.“